Lyft now allows users in some areas to reserve a parking space

 "We're always testing new ways to provide more value and help people with all of their transportation needs right from the Lyft app," a Lyft spokesperson said, adding that the company will have more details to share about the parking service soon.

 Lyft said on its website that it has partnered with Chicago-based parking company SpotHero to make available parking spots visible on its platform.
-SpotHero is available in hundreds of U.S. cities, including major metros such as Boston, Denver, New Orleans, New York, San Francisco and Washington, D.C.
+SpotHero is available in hundreds of U.S. cities and its function through Lyft is available in Chicago, Denver, New York and San Francisco.

+Lyft and SpotHero aim to give customers "easy, affordable and top-notch transportation," SpotHero CEO Mark Lawrence told CBS MoneyWatch on Wednesday.
+SpotHero will expand the Lyft service to more than 50 cities by the end of 2022.

 Lyft Parking requires a user to enter a vehicle's make, model and license plate number, among other information.
 Customers can see and pay to reserve a spot from the app at any time of day, Lyft said.
 The system lists the location, distance from the user and cost, as well as indicates if the spot is covered and if valet parking is available.